tracelllll/tracelllll/README.md

 KASE SCENARIOS: ORKLA DRAGON CON DETECTIVE (CTF) [DIFFICULTY: EASY]

 <p>
-    This CTF was achieved with basic/entry-level OSINT knowledge.
+    This online CTF was achieved with basic/entry-level OSINT knowledge.
 Using simple tools and strategies centered around geolocation research and locating public figures in a controlled environment.
 </p>